top of page

 • Do I need an instrument to start?

-For your first lesson (the consultation), we can go without.
-Especially for young students (bowed strings), it is important that the teacher can assess what size will be appropriate following their preferred sizing method.
+The first lesson (consultation) can be managed without your own instrument.
+Especially for young & growing students (bowed strings), it is important that the teacher can assess what size will be appropriate following their preferred sizing method.
 They can also provide guidance on buying or renting instruments.
 After the first lesson, it is best that you have an instrument as you will need to practise at home in order to progress in classes.

 • What age students do you teach?